jpfairbanks/SemanticModels.jl/doc/src/theory.md

 Algorithms that do model synthesis will need to account for the conceptual knowledge that is captured in the text and documentation of scientific software.

+Once we have a mathematically sound way to represent combinations of models, we must address the practical aspects of model synthesis.
+We are endeavoring to augment and automate scientific workflows by meaningfully pruning the set of possible metamodels.
+When scientists design models, they must confront:

+1) known unknowns: parameters or components they are aware of, but about which there may be uncertainty regarding values or best practices

+2) unknown unknowns: parameters or components the scientist does not yet know about, or deems unnecessary for the current modeling task

+In a broader/more abstract sense, our potential contributions to "AI for Science" are related to [uncertainty quantification](https://en.wikipedia.org/wiki/Uncertainty_quantification), and we endeavor to help scientists assess and reduce both aleatoric and epistemic uncertainty.
+By working within a specific domain and comparing known existing models, we can help a scientist make progress on (1).
+By integrating across domains at semantically meaningful endpoints, we can help a scientist make progress on (2).

+Some tasks that can be automated require understanding both the existing scientific software ecosystem and what the scientist it trying to compute.
+For example, scientific productivity can be enhanced by answering questions like, "If I know X and Y but want to know Z, what software tools can solve this for me, and how do I use them?"
+This is a task that _de novo_ modeling frameworks cannot answer, because the existing literature was not developed with the new framework.

+## Up Next

+The ideas of representing models as categories and functors that preserve different aspects of the structures we have is compelling.
+We believe this is the best theoretical foundation for the model augmentation and model synthesis components of SemanticModels.